But do you know why wine and cheese are such natural pairing partners?

-So whether you’re throwing a small get-together for a few close friends on a Friday night, or you're planning a lavish dinner party over the holidays, a carefully thought-out cheese platter is an instant crowd pleaser and it can also be a great way to complement your wine.
+So whether you’re throwing a small get-together for a few close friends or you're planning a lavish dinner party, a carefully thought-out cheese platter is an instant crowd pleaser and it can also be a great way to complement your wine.

 There are a few general rules of thumb to